 Clinical performance (formative) evaluations are completed by the student and nursing faculty to evaluate the student nurse's clinical performance during the semester.
-The student learning outcomes assessed in the clinical performance evaluation are the clinical competencies associated with each level of the NMNEC curriculum.
+The student learning outcomes assessed in the clinical performance evaluation are the clinical competencies associated with each level of the curriculum.
 The student learning outcomes are organized under the nursing program's NMJC curriculum concepts of Communication, Critical Thinking and Problem-solving, and Self and Community Awareness.

 A formative evaluation will be performed during the clinical rotation to assess the student's progress toward achievement of student learning outcomes.
 The nursing faculty will meet with the student and discuss the outcome of the formative clinical performance evaluation at mid-term.
 The student will be informed of successful outcome(s) achievement and problem areas will be identified.
 The student and nursing faculty member will discuss strategies to assist the student in meeting the outcome(s).
-An action plan and/or learning contract will be initiated if the student is not achieving the outcome(s) successfully.
-The student must satisfactorily complete all requirements listed in the action plan and/or learning contract and satisfactorily achieve the outcome(s) in order to pass the clinical portion of the course.
-If necessary, multiple formative evaluations may be completed by nursing faculty throughout the clinical rotations.
+A success plan will be developed if the student is not achieving the outcome(s) successfully.
+The student must satisfactorily complete all requirements listed in the success plan and satisfactorily achieve the outcome(s) in order to pass the clinical portion of the course.
+If necessary, multiple formative evaluations may be completed by nursing faculty throughout the clinical rotations/lab to address issues that require attention.